CyberbuildLab/Dynamo4D/README.md

 ## Example Data

 Note that the folder *Example Data* contains an example Revit project file and the "4D-Modelling_Template.xlsx" file at several stages of the process above.

+## Referencing

+This work was conducted by Mark McDaid and Frédéric Bosché in the CyberBuild Lab.
+This work has not been published yet, so there is not formal way to recognise it besides referring to this GitHub page.